-Measure Target Achieved Achieved Achieved Year End vs Target 2023-24 2021-22 2022-23 2023-24 2023-24 Variance reason We need to ensure we have e a sustainable water supply for the future Average drinking water consumption per resident per day. ≤ 385 litres 381 litres 410 litres 422 litres x The 12-month rolling average for drinking water demand per capita in Hutt City has remained stable over the past two quarters due to effective leakage management and acute summer risk mitigation.
-Despite this stability, per capita consumption in the metro area is rising, mainly due to increased demand in Wellington City.
-We are advocating for more investment in water loss reduction and network renewals across metropolitan councils.
-Future investments in universal smart metering and increased source capacity will be crucial for managing the supply/demand balance.
-Percentage of real water loss from networked reticulation system. ≤ 20% 20% 37% TBC TBC
+Measure Target Achieved Achieved Achieved Year End vs Target - Variance 2023-24 2021-22 2022-23 2023-24 2023-24 reason We need to ensure we have e a sustainable water supply for the future Average drinking water consumption per resident per day. ≤ 385 litres 381 litres 410 litres 422 litres × The average amount of drinking water used per person in Hutt City has stayed the same over the last two quarters, thanks to good leak management and plans to handle summer water risks.
+However, overall water use in the metro area is increasing, mostly because people in Wellington City are using more.
+We are pushing for more investment in reducing water loss and upgrading water networks across metro councils.
+Future investments in smart meters and increasing water sources will be important to keep up with supply and demand.
+Percentage of real water loss from networked reticulation system. ≤ 20% 20% 37% 35% × The estimated annual average water loss on the Lower Hutt public network for FY23/24 is 35%, down 2% from FY22/23 (37%).
+The methodology used is the same as the previous year so we have confidence that there has been a genuine reduction in water loss, although there remains significant uncertainty with the true extent of water loss due to the lack of universal metering.
+Demand stayed relatively steady from July 2023 to February 2024, and has fallen approximately 1% from March to June 2024, in line with increased investment in leak repairs.
+This means the average year-on-year increase in demand per capita has slowed from 7% in the previous financial year to 2.9% in 2023/24.

 Measure Year End

 Target Achieved Achieved Achieved vs Target Variance

-2023-24 2021-22 2023-24 2023-24
+2023-24 2021-22